AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

         ]
 ```

-Also you can define the view of the given period:
+<br>Also you can define the view of the given period:

 ```
 //solid fill